Periodical literature

-A periodical literature (also called a periodical publication or simply a periodical) is a published work that appears in a new edition on a regular schedule.
-The most familiar example is a newspaper, but a magazine or a journal are also examples of periodicals.
-These publications cover a wide variety of topics, from academic, technical, trade, and general interest to leisure and entertainment.
+Periodical literature (singularly called a periodical publication or simply a periodical) consists of published works that appear in new releases on a regular schedule (issues or numbers, often numerically divided into annual volumes).
+The most familiar example of periodical literature is the newspaper, but the magazine and the academic journal are also periodicals, as are some modern websites, e-journals, and other electronic-only publications produced recurrently on a schedule.
+Periodical publications cover a wide variety of topics, from academic, technical, and trade, to general-interest subjects such as leisure and entertainment.

 Articles within a periodical are usually organized around a single main subject or theme and include a title, date of publication, author(s), and brief summary of the article.
 A periodical typically contains an editorial section that comments on subjects of interest to its readers.
-Other common features are reviews of recently published books and films, columns that express the author's opinions about various topics, and advertisements.
+Other common features are reviews of recently published books and films, columns that express the authors' opinions about various topics, and advertisements.

 A periodical is a serial publication.
-A book is also a serial publication, but is not typically called a periodical.
+A book series is also a serial publication, but is not typically called a periodical.
 An encyclopedia or dictionary is also a book, and might be called a serial publication if it is published in many different editions over time.